-Advances in digital technology have been changing the means in which we work for decades now.
-One of the biggest changes in how we work, recently, has been the rise in remote working.
-A lot more people are working or running their business from any location that can allow them to connect to the net, and you might even be able to work from different devices, as well.
+Advances in digital technology have been changing the way we work for decades.
+One of the biggest shifts, recently, has been the rise in remote working.
+More people are running their businesses or doing their jobs from any location with a decent internet connection, and in many cases that location involves nothing more than a phone.

-A lot of people already do some work from their smartphones to the point that they may already have a host of the tools and documents you need to do your job.
-However, can you equip them and use them in a way that allows you to work exclusively or mostly from them?
-Here, we’ll look at a few of your options.
+A lot of people already do some work from their smartphones, to the point that they may have most of the tools and documents they need right there in their pocket.
+But can you actually equip your phone to handle the bulk of your work?
+Here are some practical ways to make it happen.

 Consider a Keyboard Attachment